pwittchen/git-aged-branches/README.md

 =================
 shell script showing git branches of defined repository with age of their last commit

-it works on Mac OS X, Linux and can be helpful while investigating old git branches to delete
+It works on Mac OS X, Linux and can be helpful while investigating old git branches to delete.

+This script does not delete anything!
+It's just for informational purposes.

 Usage
 -----